AquaBera/docs/Product-Suite/Automated-Liquidity-Manager/README.md

 * **Dive into** [**How It Works**](How-It-Works/) for a detailed technical explanation, including single-sided liquidity and dynamic rebalancing.
 * **Check out the** [**Managing Positions FAQ**](Managing-Positions-FAQs/) to get practical guidance on how to optimize and monitor your ALM positions.

-For questions or support, visit our [AquaBera Community Resources](https://discord.gg/aquabera) or [GitHub issues](https://github.com/AquaBera/alm/issues).
+For questions or support, please visit our [GitHub issues](https://github.com/AquaBera/alm/issues).

 ***